pln-planning-tools/Starmap/User Guide.md

 Starmap is a tool used to generate graphical representations of project roadmaps from GitHub issues.
 For the purposes of Starmap, a roadmap is represented by a single root node issue in GitHub that contains links to date-bound project milestone issues within that roadmap.

 The goal of Starmap is to help externalize planning, share team progress against milestones, and publicly flag dependencies.
 Starmap roadmaps are inter-team and user-focused.
-The tool provides flexibility in terms of the level of granularity that can be viewed, enabling users to drill down into specific details or see a high-level overview of the project as a whole
+The tool provides flexibility in terms of the level of granularity that can be viewed, enabling users to drill down into specific details or see a high-level overview of the project as a whole.

 For more context around roadmapping within the Protocol Labs Network, watch the [roadmapping presentation](https://drive.google.com/file/d/130ujRG5R9TXt9UcsIGl6S343X1ispxVC/view?usp=sharing) from PL EngRes Team Summit in October 2022.
 This tool is introduced at 00:18:00.